US deportation drive against pro-Palestine students is illegal, judge rules

 “We are not, and we must not become, a nation that imprisons and deports people because we are afraid of what they have to tell us.”

-Young also rejected equating criticism of Israel with support for “terrorism”.
+The judge also rejected equating criticism of Israel with support for “terrorism”.

 “If ‘terrorist’ is interpreted to mean ‘pro-Palestine’ or ‘anti-Israel,’ and ‘support’ encompasses pure political speech, then core free speech rights have been imperiled,” he said.